zotonic/zotonic/doc/developer-guide/server-browser-interaction.rst

 If you want to initiate the interaction in the client (browser)

 1. publish/subscribe.
-2. wired events
+2. API methods
-3. notifications
+3. Wires
-4. API methods
+4. Notifications
-5. transport
+5. Transport (deprecated)

 Publish/subscribe (MQTT)
 ------------------------